noahehall/multicloud/providers/aws/services/database/neptune.md

     - server-side queue can hold approximately 8000 pending requests
 - The amount of memory on an instance determines the size of the buffer cache

+#### Storage

+- uses a distributed and shared storage architecture that scales automatically as your database storage needs grow.
+- cluster volume: which is a single, virtual volume that uses Non-Volatile Memory Express (NVMe) SSD-based drives
+  - consists of a collection of logical blocks known as segments
+  - Each segment is allocated 10 gigabytes (GB) of storage.
+  - The data in each segment is replicated into six copies, allocated across three AZs in the DB cluster's region.
+- contains all your user data, indices and dictionaries, internal metadata such as internal transaction logs
+  - cannot exceed the maximum size of the cluster volume:
+    - 128 tebibytes (TiB) in all regions except China and GovCloud, where it is 64 TiB
+- When a Neptune DB cluster is created, it is allocated a single segment of 10 GB.
+  - before capacity breaches allocated storage, Neptune automatically expands the cluster volume by adding new segments

 ### Notebooks

 - jupyter notebooks: run python code